Chad Bowes

-Chad Jayson Bowes (born 19 October 1992 at Benoni, Gauteng, Transvaal in South Africa) is a South African cricketer who captained the South Africa Under-19 cricket team and played for the domestic side KwaZulu-Natal.
-In October 2015 Chad joined the Sydenham Cricket Club in Christchurch, New Zealand, coached by former Black Caps Chris Harris.
+Chad Jayson Bowes (born 19 October 1992) is a South African–born New Zealand cricketer who captained the South Africa Under-19 cricket team and played for the domestic side KwaZulu-Natal.
+In October 2015 he joined the Sydenham Cricket Club in Christchurch, New Zealand, coached by former Black Caps Chris Harris.
+He made his ODI debut for New Zealand on 25 March 2023.
+On 23 October 2024, Bowes set a new world record for the fastest double century in men's List A cricket.

 Personal life

-He was born in Benoni, Transvaal, South Africa.
+Bowes was born in Benoni in the South African province of Transvaal.
 He studied in Kearsney College, Durban.

 Early career

 2012 Under-19 Cricket World Cup

 After getting the chance to lead the Under-19 cricket team of South Africa in 2012 ICC Under-19 Cricket World Cup, he scored 115 runs off 115 balls against Namibia while building a 212 runs partnership with Quinton de Kock in the second group match.
 The team won by a massive 209 runs.
 They also won the 3rd match against Sri Lanka by 4 wickets.
 Bowes scored 46 runs off 51 balls in the match.
 They progressed to the knock-out stage as group champions and beat England there by 103 runs to reach the semis.
 Bowes scored 46 runs off 54 balls in the match.
 Despite their good form throughout the tournament, they lost to Australia in the first semi-final by 4 wickets.
 Coming to bat first, South Africa faced an early breakdown.
 But then Bowes and Murray Coetzee built the innings to take the team to 191/8 in 50 overs.
 But it wasn't enough as the Aussies beat them in the penultimate over chasing down the target successfully.
 Bowes scored 46 off 104 balls in the match.
 In the 3rd place match of the under-19 world cup against New Zealand, they dismissed the Kiwis for less than 90 and won by 8 wickets to become the 3rd placed team in the tournament.
 Bowes was among the leading run-getters of the tournament.